yutannihilation/rusqlite-gpkg/README.md

 - `GpkgFeature` represents a single feature in the layer.
 - `Value` represents a single property value related to the feature.

+Arrow support is available behind the `arrow` feature flag.

 The library focuses on simple, explicit flows.
 You control how layers are created and which property columns are present.